Lewis A. Grossman: Career

 Grossman began teaching at Washington College of Law in 1997.
 From 2008 to 2011, Grossman served as Associate Dean for Scholarship at the school.
 He teaches food and drug law as well as civil procedure.

 From 2017-2018, Grossman was a Law and Public Affairs (LAPA) Fellow at Princeton University.
 During his fellowship, he worked on writing a book which he described as "discussing legal efforts and social movements throughout American history to ensure that people can take any kind of medicine they want and visit any kind of doctor they want."
-In October 2021, Oxford University Press will publish Grossman's book, titled Choose Your Medicine: Freedom of Therapeutic Choice in America.
+In October 2021, Oxford University Press published Grossman's book, titled Choose Your Medicine: Freedom of Therapeutic Choice in America.